NadiaHajighassem/NLP_2025/README.md

 - `r/depression`
 - `r/CasualConversation`

-The goal is to explore **what BERT pays attention to in depressive vs. non-depressive text**.
+The goal of this project is to assess whether linguistic markers of depression can also be identified by a transformer model trained to classify Reddit text as either depressive or non-depressive.

 **Due to ethical concerns, the datasets used in this project have NOT been uploaded to GitHub.
 For examination the dataset has been uploaded to WiseFlow**